 |Add Cloud Capacity ...
 Microsoft Azure Cloud||Adding Microsoft Azure cloud capacity from this point in time results in a wizard-driven, automatic deployment of a pod into Microsoft Azure.
 When that process is completed, that pod is your first cloud-connected pod.
 If you are interested in this type for your first cloud-connected pod, learn how to proceed from the topic When You Choose Microsoft Azure Cloud Capacity for Your Very First Pod Deployment and its subtopics.|

-After your Horizon Cloud environment gets its first cloud-connected pod, you then use the companion Horizon Cloud Administration Guide to continue the Active Directory domain registration steps with that first cloud-connected pod.
+After your first pod is onboarded to your tenant environment, you then use the companion Horizon Cloud Administration Guide to read about how to complete the Active Directory domain registration workflow with that first cloud-connected pod.
 After the domain registration is completed, you continue using that companion Horizon Cloud Administration Guide to learn about all of the workflows you can do with Horizon Cloud, including adding additional pods.
 In that guide, begin with the Introduction to Horizon Cloud topic, the Getting Started Using Your Horizon Cloud Environment, and their subtopics.

-- If you have a manually created Horizon 7 pod in VMware Cloud that you'd like to connect to Horizon Cloud, you can use the add on-premises capacity workflow to connect that existing pod.
+- If you have a manually created Horizon 7 pod in VMware Cloud on AWS that you'd like to connect to Horizon Cloud, you can use the add on-premises capacity workflow to connect that existing pod.
 If that is the first add-capacity workflow you complete, then that pod would become your first cloud-connected pod.
-Before starting the steps described in this document, see also the VMware Horizon 7 with VMware Horizon Cloud Service Requirements Checklist.
-That document is available in PDF format, and it gives a nice overview of the various prerequisite elements needed to have success with your first pod deployment into VMware Cloud.
+Before starting the steps described in this document, see also the VMware Horizon 7 with Horizon Cloud Requirements Checklist - for Use with the December 2019 Service Release.
+That checklist gives a nice overview of the various prerequisite elements needed to have success with your first pod deployment into VMware Cloud on AWS.

-- If you are adding Microsoft Azure cloud capacity as your first cloud-connected pod, before starting the steps described in this document, see also the VMware Horizon Cloud Service on Microsoft Azure Requirements Checklist.
-That document is available in PDF format, and it gives a nice overview of the various prerequisite elements needed to have success with your first pod deployment into Microsoft Azure.
+- If you are adding Microsoft Azure cloud capacity as your first cloud-connected pod, before starting the steps described in this document, see also the VMware Horizon Cloud Service on Microsoft Azure Requirements Checklist - for Use with the December 2019 Service Release.
+That checklist gives a nice overview of the various prerequisite elements needed to have success with your first pod deployment into Microsoft Azure.